poezio/slixmpp/docs/create_plugin.rst

 First Steps
 -----------
-Every plugin inherits from the class :mod:`base_plugin <sleekxmpp.plugins.base.base_plugin>`, and must include a ``plugin_init`` method.
-While the plugins distributed with SleekXMPP must be placed in the plugins directory ``sleekxmpp/plugins`` to be loaded, custom plugins may be loaded from any module.
+Every plugin inherits from the class :mod:`base_plugin <slixmpp.plugins.base.base_plugin>`, and must include a ``plugin_init`` method.
+While the plugins distributed with Slixmpp must be placed in the plugins directory ``slixmpp/plugins`` to be loaded, custom plugins may be loaded from any module.
 To do so, use the following form when registering the plugin:

 .. code-block:: python